Skip to content

 This should return a short message reporting the compiler version:

 Often, you will require other libraries and headers that can be found in other modules.
-Unlike modules which provide many programs and tools, these library modules may have versions specific to a particular compiler suite.
-For example, for Open MPI:
+Unlike modules which provide many programs and tools, these library modules may be specific to a particular compiler suite.
+For example, for Open MPI and Intel MPI:

 $ module avail openmpi